 What impact has the project had?

-Stroud’s renewable energy resource assessment noted that, as of June 2019, about 12% of the energy produced within Stroud was from renewable sources.
+Stroud’s Renewable Energy Resources Assessment noted that, as of June 2019, about 12% of the energy produced within Stroud was from renewable sources.
 The council’s 2030 Strategy Master Plan, adopted in 2021, sets out the context, rationale and approach for tackling climate and ecological challenges.
-One of the strategic goals included in the Master Plan seeks to at least treble the proportion of renewable energy generation within the district from the current level of 12%.
+One of the strategic goals included in the Master Plan seeks to at least triple the proportion of renewable energy generation within the district from the current level of 12%.

 Wind

-• 4 wind turbines are already in operation generating a total of 3.5 MW of energy (Sharpness Docs, Lynch Knoll, and two at Mountenays and Cherry Rock).
+• Four wind turbines are already in operation and generating a total of 3.5 MW of energy (Sharpness Docs, Lynch Knoll, and 2 at Mountenays and Cherry Rock).

-• Technical capacity for wind generation of up to 336 MW in the district, saving an estimated 198,017 tonnes of CO2 emissions a year.
+• There's technical capacity for wind generation of up to 336 MW in the district, saving an estimated 198,017 tonnes of CO2 emissions a year.

 • The greatest potential for future expansion of wind energy in Stroud is through small and mid-sized wind turbines.

-• 3 wind developments have received approval in the district: Partnership for Renewables turbine at Sharpness; 2 Resilient Energy turbines under a community benefit society model; and Ecotricity’s new Alveston wind park.
+• Three wind developments have received approval in the district: Partnership for Renewables turbine at Sharpness, 2 Resilient Energy turbines under a community benefit society model, and Ecotricity’s new Alveston wind park.

 Solar